dsccommunity/HyperVDsc/README.md

 ### Unreleased

 * MSFT_xVMHyperV:
-  - Increased xVMHyperV StartupMemory and MinimumMemory limits from 17GB to 64GB.
+  * Increased xVMHyperV StartupMemory and MinimumMemory limits from 17GB to 64GB.
-  - EnableGuestService works on localized OS (language independent).
+  * EnableGuestService works on localized OS (language independent).
-  - Adds missing Hyper-V-PowerShell feature in examples.
+  * Adds missing Hyper-V-PowerShell feature in examples.
 * Added the following resources:
-  - MSFT_xVMProcessor to manage virtual machine processor options.
+  * MSFT_xVMProcessor to manage virtual machine processor options.
-  - MSFT_xVMHost to managing Hyper-V host settings.
+  * MSFT_xVMHost to managing Hyper-V host settings.
 * MSFT_xVMSwitch:
-  - Added support for Switch Embedded Teaming (SET) in Server 2016.
+  * Added support for Switch Embedded Teaming (SET) in Server 2016.
-  - Fixed a bug where Get-TargetResource threw an error if a non External switch is used.
+  * Fixed a bug where Get-TargetResource threw an error if a non External switch is used.
-  - Updated unit tests to use template version 1.2.0.
+  * Updated unit tests to use template version 1.2.0.
-  - Style fixes.
+  * Style fixes.
-  - Added support for Localization.
+  * Added support for Localization.
 * xHyper-V module:
-  - Added vs code formatting rule settings.
+  * Added vs code formatting rule settings.
+  * Fixed Markdown lint rule violations.

 ### 3.8.0.0